rtlabs-com/p-net/doc/capturing_packets.rst

 -------------------------------
 The cycle counter should increase between each frame.
 You can use Wireshark to verify that.

-Use the menu “Statistics” -> “I/O Graph”.
+Use the menu :menuselection:`Statistics --> I/O Graph`.

 * Display filter: ``eth.src == 54:ee:75:ff:95:a6``
 * Style: Dot